 Wherever checksum goes, his wee brother usually tags along.
-He's called simple checksum, an ultra-low profile desktop application, designed for ad-hoc drag-and-drop hashing tasks.
+He's called simple checksum, an ultra-low profile desktop application, designed for ad-hoc drag-and-drop hashing and compare tasks.
 He's the good-looks to checksum's muscle, which he borrows.
 He really is a mere strip of a lad!..

-Simple..Yes, but he's smarter than he looks, and not only supports drag-and-drop file hashing, but on-demand string hashing, as well as hash-perfect file comparison.
-You can also drag and drop files directly onto his program icon (or a shortcut to it, maybe on your desktop), as well as supply file names on the command-line, to launch immediately into a checksum calculation or comparison job.
+Yes, but smarter than he looks and not only supports drag-and-drop file hashing, but on-demand string hashing as well as hash-perfect file and folder comparison.
+You can also drag and drop files and folders directly onto his program icon (or a shortcut to it, maybe on your desktop), as well as supply file names on the command-line and/or hashes in the clipboard, to launch immediately into a checksum calculation or comparison job, done.
 Simple, sure, but clever, too!

-Fast..Uses the same ultra-fast hashing engine as his big brother, checksum.
+Uses the same ultra-fast 32 or 64 bit hashing engine as his big brother, checksum.
 Enough said.

 Yet, fully featured..

 simple checksum supports MD5, SHA1 and BLAKE2 hashing algorithms and is completely FREE (it comes with checksum).
 So feel free to throw a shortcut somewhere handy (maybe in your SendTo menu), always ready for instant hashes and file/folder comparison jobs.